mukhter2/Leetcode-303.-Range-Sum-Query---Immutable-Python-Solution/README.md

 0 <= left <= right < nums.length
 At most 104 calls will be made to sumRange.
 ## Methodology:
-Step 1: create a array with cumulative sum step 2: return the value of the cumulative sum array with the index value equal to right
+-Step 1: create a array with cumulative sum
+-step 2: return the value of the cumulative sum array with the index value equal to right